 Home Equity = Home Value – Home Debt

-Your home’s current value is what you paid plus appreciation.
+To estimate your home value, you can use the purchase price of your home, but that doesn’t account for any appreciation in value.
+For a precise calculation of your home equity, you’ll need to know your home’s current value with appreciation.
 You can get an estimate of your home’s value with an online property tracking tool.
-These calculators approximate the appreciation on your home by comparing it with similar properties in the area.
+These calculators approximate the appreciation of your home by comparing it with similar properties in the area.
 While helpful, these tools can’t provide an exact measure.

 To determine your real-time home value, you’ll need to contact your mortgage lender and request an official appraisal.
 Your lender will conduct an inspection and evaluation of what your home is worth in the current market.
 The appraiser may ask you for documentation of any work you’ve done on your home to come to a more exact figure.

-Using the Loan-to-Value Ratio To Represent Home Equity
+Using the Loan-to-Value Ratio to Represent Home Equity

 The loan-to-value ratio (LTV) is the percentage of your home’s value that is borrowed — it’s like the opposite of equity.
 Lenders set maximum LTVs, typically 80%, for home equity loans.
 This means homeowners cannot borrow more than 80% of their home’s value.